Blogs

 • For Cambridge/IGCSE examinations, Physics, Mathematics, Chemistry at the A Level and English at the AS Level.

 • You need to clear one of the following entrance examinations: JEE / SAT / CUET or the University’s entrance exam with a minimum of 60 percentile.
-However, minimum criteria may vary from one university to another.
+However, the minimum criteria may vary from one university to another.

 Realise Your Dreams with BML Munjal University’s Revolutionary Engineering Courses